-“Beauty depends on something being identified as ugly….
+“Beauty depends on something identified as ugly….
 A “duality belief system” depends on opposites.
 A person is not tall unless there’s a belief system that includes short.
 Life couldn’t exist without that of death.”
-He goes on to explain….Day is the opposite of night.
+He goes on to explain….
+The day is the opposite of night.

 These profound insights reinforced for me the importance of living openly with apparent duality and not fighting what is.

-The plot thickens…
+The plot thickens

-The sad truth is that most people I talk to these days feel the same way but are simply too afraid or unaware to do anything about it!
+The sad truth is that most people I talk to these days feel the same way but are too afraid or unaware to do anything about it!

-Getting a traditional job seems like the logical and right thing to do but at this juncture in my life the timing felt off.
-My partner had recently lost his job as well so we were both not bringing in new income.
+Getting a traditional job seems like the logical and right thing to do, but at this juncture, in my life, the timing felt off.
+My partner had recently lost his job as well, so we were both not bringing in new income.
 The pressure to go out and find a job with full benefits was immense!
 What would you have done in this situation?

-- Then it hit me — Why not just accept that at 54 years of age I would rather die or end up a penniless monk than compromise my integrity or dreams for a false sense of security via a $70K pay check in the wrong type of setting.
+- Then it hit me — Why not just accept that at 54 years of age, I would rather die or end up a penniless monk than compromise my integrity or dreams for a false sense of security via a $70K+ paycheck in the wrong type of setting.

 Let me repeat this important point:

-The next step in my creative process is to read and record this piece and post it on my blog then hit my local Hot Yoga Studio, have a nice lunch, and visit a dear friend tonight.
+The next step in my creative process is to read and record this piece and post it on my blog, then hit my local Hot Yoga Studio, have a nice lunch and visit a dear friend tonight.

 You are the idea of yourself you choose to be.
-The idea of ourselves is a perpetual work in progress, and we might as well find a comfort in that.
-Remind yourself of it everyday.
+The idea of ourselves is a perpetual work in progress, and we might as well find comfort in that.